newmatik/newmatik-silent-print/README.md

 ## Silent Print

-This is a Frappe App for printing documents silently, that is, without having to interact with browser's print dialog and send the printing order directly to the printer.
+This is a Frappe App forked from [roquegv/Silent-Print-ERPNext](https://github.com/roquegv/Silent-Print-ERPNext) for printing documents silently, that is, without having to interact with browser's print dialog and send the printing order directly to the printer.

 This is achieved using the tool called [Webapp Hardware Bridge](https://github.com/imTigger/webapp-hardware-bridge) (HWB).
 This is basically a Java program that acts as a bridge between the webapp and hardware (printers and serial ports), accepting websocket request.